Project-Bradnails/Bradnails/README.md

 6. Disable your internet
 7. Open the .exe
 8. If prompted with a Smart Screen box, click run.
 Game will still be alright.
+## Emulators and ROMs
+1. Download the emulator that you need depending on console
+2. Download your ROM
+3. Add your ROM to a ROMs folder
+4. Disable your internet
+5. Open the emulator
+6a.
+Set the Games path to your ROMs folder
+6b.
+For Retroarch, you can also load your game by clicking File>Load Content and clicking on your game file
+7. Click on the game's icon or click run

 ## Tips
 - We VERY heavily recommend to always run your games when you have disconnected your internet.
 This can save both you and us a lot of issues later down the road.